CS 160: Introduction to Algorithms (Spring 2023)

 Office Hours:

-• We have a large pool of motivated and talented TAs, TFs, and CAs.
+• Office hours are a great place to hang out and get work done, whether or not you have any questions yet.
+We have a large pool of motivated and talented TAs.
 Please don't be afraid to join them in office hours as needed to help you further understand the material.

-• Full breakdown of office hours is available on Piazza.
+• List of office hours is available on Piazza.
 Any cancellations, one-time location changes or additional hours will also be noted there.

 Expected Work